ranfysvalle02/a-bit-judgy/README.md

 ![LLM-as-a-Judge](https://www.deepchecks.com/wp-content/uploads/2024/08/post-what-is-llm-as-judge.jpg)

 In today's competitive business landscape, leveraging technology to enhance sales strategies is more critical than ever.
-Large Language Models (LLMs) like GPT-4 have emerged as powerful tools for analyzing sales call transcripts, offering insights that can refine sales motions and improve overall performance.
-However, biases inherent in LLMs can significantly impact the accuracy and consistency of these analyses.
+Large Language Models (LLMs) like GPT-4 have emerged as powerful tools for analyzing sales call transcripts, offering "insights".
+However, biases in LLMs can significantly impact the accuracy and consistency of these analyses.

 This post explores how LLM biases affect sales motion analysis, delving into the technical challenges and providing practical examples.
 We'll discuss why LLMs may produce inconsistent results when interpreting sales motions and offer strategies to mitigate these biases, maximizing the potential of AI in sales analytics.